Cast Iron Pork Chops with Apples

 A quick sear on high heat browns the exterior of the boneless chops, building a beautiful crust, while the center stays perfectly moist.

-If you love pork diners and you have a bit more time on your hands, I recommend making Mexican Carnitas or Dr. Pepper Pulled Pork!
+If you love pork dinners and you have a bit more time on your hands, I recommend making Mexican Carnitas or Dr. Pepper Pulled Pork!

 Ingredient Notes and Substitutions

-Keep the cuts somewhere between ½” and ¾” thick. - Light Brown Sugar – If you only have dark brown sugar. but you may notice more of the molasses flavor in your pan sauce.
+Keep the cuts somewhere between ½” and ¾” thick. - Light Brown Sugar – If you only have dark brown sugar, that’s fine — but you may notice more of the molasses flavor in your pan sauce.

-- Chicken Stock – Stock makes up the base of the sauce for the skillet pork chops.
+- Chicken Stock – Stock makes up the base of the sauce for the apple pork chops.
 You can use any flavor stock or broth you have on hand.

-- Apples and Cinnamon – Each is delicious on its own and becomes even more tasty when paired!
+- Apples and Cinnamon – Each is delicious on its own, but they become even more tasty when paired together!

 Best Apples for Pork Chops